A Consultation with Edward Gordon

 Edward: In the cases where you have a company that’s specifically asking recruiters to find possible employees with Scrum certifications, or say they were asked for a particular level of Agile certification, are you still not seeing those being impacted by those certifications?

 Richard: Well, even when those companies are asking for a specific certification, in the grand scheme of things, how many companies are asking for that specific certification?
 Is it 50% of the market?
 Is it 20% of the market?
 Go out there and apply.
-I have students saying, “Hey, Rich, I’ve got three and a half years of experience, and this company is asking for four to six years of experience…” I say, just apply, what’s the worst that can happen?
+I have members saying, “Hey, Rich, I’ve got three and a half years of experience, and this company is asking for four to six years of experience…” I say, just apply, what’s the worst that can happen?
 Are you honestly going to end up on a blacklist because you’re six months to a year short?
 We have people taking our program right now that are fresh from university whom are applying to jobs where you need four years of experience, and they’re still landing positions.

-92% of our students across the country are taking Product Manager jobs at companies where a product manager just quit.
+92% of our members across the country are taking Product Manager jobs at companies where a product manager just quit.
 It’s because they are the most urgent to have that role filled.
 At the end of the day, job hunting is a numbers game.
 You know what else is a numbers game?
 Sales.
 You are making a sale transaction happen.
 They have to be ready, willing, and able to pull the trigger on an offer, and most companies just aren’t ready, willing and able, If you don’t have all three, you’re wasting time with these people.

 At the end of the day, job hunting is a numbers game.

-We always have our students ask, “Hey, is this a brand new position, or did somebody just quit?” and “How long has the position been open?” as a follow up question.
+We always have our members ask, “Hey, is this a brand new position, or did somebody just quit?” and “How long has the position been open?” as a follow up question.
 If it’s been open for too long, it’s no good, because in a city with 11 million people, as dense as New York City, do you truly believe that they cannot find a product manager?
 It doesn’t seem likely.

 People say that we help people “game” the interview process, but I say, not really.
 Nobody went to school on how to hire people, and you can be sure nobody went to school on how to hire product managers, because there isn’t even a product manager bachelors or masters degree.
 Recruiters are just regurgitating question that they’ve heard in the past when they were interviewing for jobs.